top of page

 MHFA_Logo(1).png

 Often, we ask heroes to step forward, then we create obstacles for those very same people that block them from obtaining new heights.
 One key obstacle in expanding the Peer workforce is the reality that, while certification training is free, the cost of taking a week off of work to attend training if not already employed in the Behavioral Health world provides hardship.
-Sometimes it means a choice between food, rent, or training.
-The CLP Certified Peer Support Counselor Scholarship Fund will provide funds to offset that loss or lack of work.
-On an application basis, we are looking for those that do not have a clear path to training, who otherwise would be left to stand on the sidelines.
-Chad's Legacy Project aims to help build the CPC workforce through the Chad's Legacy Project Certified Peer Counselor Training Scholarship.
+Sometimes it means a choice between food, rent, childcare, or training.
+The CLP Certified Peer Support Specialist Scholarship Fund will provide funds to offset that loss or lack of work.
+On an application basis, we are looking for those that do not have a clear path to training, who otherwise would be left to stand on the sidelines, but have the recovery experience and capability to become a successful Certified Peer Specialist.
+Chad's Legacy Project aims to help build the CPS workforce through the Chad's Legacy Project Certified Peer Specialist Training Scholarship by awarding $300-$750, based on need and readiness.

 bottom of page